Installing R

 R is easy to install on your desktop using pre-packaged installers.
 Go to the R project home page and follow the link to "download R." Run the installer program following the directions for your operating system.
 Once R is installed on your local machine, you can open the program, which will start up as an R console window.

 Running R locally allows you to develop and debug scripts and check your R code against test datasets.
-After your scripts are working correctly, you could transfer them to a batch environment such as those on Stampede2 or Frontera to run larger problems that require more compute resources.
-RStudio is also available on many HPC systems; the page on Configuring R on Stampede or Frontera2 describes how to access RStudio on these particular systems.
+After your scripts are working correctly, you could transfer them to a batch environment such as the one on Frontera to run larger problems that require more compute resources.
+RStudio is also available on many HPC systems; the page on Setting Up R on Frontera describes how to access RStudio on that particular system.